 We dropped our bags and, after a quick lunch, proceeded to the barangay hall where we would have to register and avail of a guide to the local falls nearby.

-Bugtong Bato falls is a recently discovered tourist attraction in Tibiao, Antique.
-It is a seven-tiered waterfall, though most visitors visit only tiers 1-3.
+Bugtong Bato Falls is a recently discovered tourist attraction in Tibiao, Antique.
+It is a seven-tiered waterfall, although the most accessible are tiers 1-3 and as such most tourists only get to see these.
 From the third tier, it will take about 4 more hours to reach the next level and will require the tourist to take a different route in the mountain.

 Trekking to the seven-tiered falls normally takes 30 minutes.
 It starts to become challenging once you get to the first tier.
 It’s not for kids, for those with fear of steep climbs, for the faint hearted.